Parse Cisco IOS configurations and answers queries about the configs.

 A list of matching configuration lines

-This method iterates over a tuple of regular expressions in branchspec and returns the matching objects in a list of lists (consider it similar to a table of matching config objects). branchspec expects to start at some ancestor and walk through the nested object hierarchy (with no limit on depth).
+Iterate over a tuple of regular expressions in branchspec and return matching objects in a list of lists (consider it similar to a table of matching config objects). branchspec expects to start at some ancestor and walk through the nested object hierarchy (with no limit on depth).

-This method dives beyond a simple parent-child relationship to include multiple nested ‘branches’ of a single family (i.e. parents, children, grand-children, great-grand-children, etc).
+Transcend past one-level of parent-child relationship parsing to include multiple nested ‘branches’ of a single family (i.e. parents, children, grand-children, great-grand-children, etc).
 The result of handling longer regex chains is that it flattens what would otherwise be nested loops in your scripts; this makes parsing heavily-nested configuratations like Juniper, Palo-Alto, and F5 much simpler.
 Of course, there are plenty of applications for “flatter” config formats like IOS.

-This method returns a list of lists (of object ‘branches’) which are nested to the same depth required in branchspec.
-However, unlike most other CiscoConfParse() methods, it returns an explicit None if there is no object match.
+Return a list of lists (of object ‘branches’) which are nested to the same depth required in branchspec.
+However, unlike most other CiscoConfParse() methods, return an explicit None if there is no object match.
 Returning None allows a single search over configs that may not be uniformly nested in every branch.

 Examples